 Proper medical care begins with knowing exactly what’s wrong with a patient.
 One common cause of neurosurgical malpractice is improper diagnosis, which can result when a doctor fails to perform the appropriate diagnostic studies or fails to properly interpret test results.

 Surgical errors in the operating room can also be the cause of neurosurgical malpractice claims.
 Often, inexperienced neurosurgical residents are allowed to perform difficult procedures, in conjunction with improper supervision by senior staff, leading to surgical errors.
 One tragic outcome of this situation is serious and permanent brain damage.

-With over 35 years of experience in prosecuting claims of medical malpractice, our New York attorneys stand up for victims of medical error.
+With over 40 years of experience in prosecuting claims of medical malpractice, our New York attorneys stand up for victims of medical error.
 Our partners, Shana De Caro & Michael Kaplen, understand the lifelong consequences that a traumatic spine or brain injury can bring.
-In fact, our firm focuses its practice on representing victims of brain trauma, and is proud to be listed as Preferred Attorneys by the Brain Injury Association of America.
+In fact, our firm focuses its practice on representing victims of brain trauma, and is proud to be designated as Preferred Attorneys by the Brain Injury Association of America.

 New York has specific laws that limit the amount of time you have to file a medical malpractice lawsuit.
 Take the first step to protect your legal rights by contacting our neurosurgery malpractice attorneys today.